frappe/erpnext_documentation/erpnext_documentation/www/docs/user/manual/en/setting-up/data/data-import.md

 ### 2.1 Download the Template

 1. Go to Customer List, click on Menu > Import.
-Click on New.
+Click on **New**.
 1. Select Import Type as Update Existing Records
-1. Click on Save.
+1. Click on **Save**.
-1. Now, click on Download Template.
+1. Now, click on **Download Template**.
 1. While updating existing records, you must export the records from the system with the ID field and the fields that you want to update.
-You can choose All Records or Filtered Records depending upon your case.
+You can choose All Records or Filtered Records depending on your case.
 1. Select the fields that you want to update for the Customer records.
-1. Click on Export.
+1. Click on **Export**.

 ### 2.2 Updating Data in the Template